Growli

 Soil and pot

-Turnip grows best in free-draining sandy loam. pH 6.0-7.0.
-Stone-free for straight roots.
+Turnip grows best in free-draining sandy loam. pH 6.0-6.5 is ideal (tolerated up to ~7.5).
+Work in a generous layer of well-rotted compost or aged manure for a loose, fertile, free-draining bed; avoid heavy, wet clay, which causes forked roots and rot.
 A pot with a working drainage hole is non-negotiable for this species — even free-draining mix will turn soggy in a closed planter.
 If you love the look of a decorative pot without a hole, use it as a cachepot around an inner nursery pot you can lift out to water.

 Humidity and temperature